Mount Cotton

 Table Chart PROFILE FAQ

-Health care & social assistance has lower representation, at 13.0% compared to the regional average of 16.1%.
-Employment opportunities locally may be limited, as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, employment increased by 6.2%, while labor force grew by 6.0%, reducing the unemployment rate by 0.2 percentage points.
-In comparison, Greater Brisbane saw employment grow by 3.8% and unemployment fall by 0.5 percentage points.
-State-wide, Queensland's employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Cotton's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, health care & social assistance has lower representation at 13.0% compared to the regional average of 16.1%.
+The area offers limited local employment opportunities, indicated by the count of Census working population versus resident population.
+In the 12-month period ending September 2025, employment increased by 6.4%, while the labour force grew by 6.1%, causing the unemployment rate to fall by 0.2 percentage points.
+This contrasts with Greater Brisbane, where employment rose by 3.8%, the labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mount Cotton's employment should increase by 6.2% over five years and 13.0% over ten years, based on a simple weighting extrapolation of industry-specific projections.

 Frequently Asked Questions - Employment